benkeijzer/Scientific-Expedition/README.md

-This scientific expedition was performed in collaboration with the Durham University Expeditions Group (https://www.durham.ac.uk/study/scholarships/current-students/durham-university-expeditions-group/) and Auckland University of Technology.
+This scientific expedition was performed in collaboration with the Durham University Expeditions Group (https://www.durham.ac.uk/study/scholarships/current-students/durham-university-expeditions-group/) and Auckland University of Technology performed in August of 2023.